Introducing a new partner to your children

 For younger children, you might find that reading story books is a good way to start conversations.
-Check out these Books about divorce and separation (2-7yrs), Books for helping children cope with change and Books for talking to children about emotions.
+Check out these Books about divorce and separation (2-7yrs) and Books for helping children cope with change.

 Did you find this helpful?
 Subscribe to our monthly newsletters.